MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

 As shown in Fig.~\ref{fig:artefact}~\textbf{(a)}, facets that do not correspond to any part of the surfaces can be created in cells with gradients pointing in opposite directions without intersecting the $0$-levelset.
-This typically happens near surface borders or between two separate portions of the 0-levelset.
+This typically happens near surface borders because our approach tends to slightly extend them, or around areas with poorly approximated gradients far from the surface in the case of learned UDF fields.
 Such facets can be detected by re-evaluating the distance field on all vertices.
-If the distance field for one vertex of a face is too high, it is then eliminated.

-\parag{Smoothing Borders.} Since marching cubes was designed to reconstruct watertight surfaces, it cannot handle surface borders.
+If the distance field for one vertex of a face is greater than half the side-length of a cubic cell, it is then eliminated.
+Moreover, since marching cubes was designed to reconstruct watertight surfaces, it cannot handle surface borders.
 As a result, they appear slightly jagged on initial reconstructions.
-To mitigate this, we apply 5 steps of curve laplacian smoothing on the edges belonging to a single triangle.
+To mitigate this, we apply Laplacian smoothing on the edges belonging to a single triangle.
 This smoothes borders and qualitatively improves reconstructions, as shown in Fig.~\ref{fig:artefact}~\textbf{(b)}.